 If turning to a material with a better CTI is not feasible, routing a slot in the space between two traces can increase the creepage distance.
 Leakage from one trace to the other along the laminate surface would have to travel around the air gap.
 Alternatively, a vertical barrier of insulating material could be placed in the space, which would increase both the creepage and clearance distances.

 Keep in mind the spacing on assembled boards when you consider creepage and clearance requirements for layout.
 The distance between an uninsulated edge of a charged component and the edge of an adjacent component could be too small to meet a clearance requirement, even though the creepage distance between their traces is sufficient.
 Moreover, there may be some operations needed during assembly to meet clearance requirements: for example, applying potting compound to isolate the leads on the package of a power semiconductor from some nearby component.

 If your project does not require compliance with a particular safety standard, you can rely on the latest version of IPC-2221, the generic standard for PCB design, for clearance and creepage guidance.
-In any case, consultation with your PCB fabricator and assembler regarding suitable materials and design alternatives will help you achieve a safe product that meets your performance objectives at the lowest possible cost.
+In any case, consultation with your PCB fabricator and assembler regarding suitable materials (you can read our article about choosing the right material) and design alternatives will help you achieve a safe product that meets your performance objectives at the lowest possible cost.

 Our quick trip through the basics of laying out boards that involve hazardous voltage amounts to just a first step, simply an opportunity to point to out some helpful and hopefully familiar guideposts as you start your journey.

 Want to download, print, or save this article?
 Click here.